ML3Dproject/Pixel2MeshFor3DFaceReconstruction/README.md

 # Pixel2Mesh for 3D Face Reconstrcution

+## Abstraction
+Pixel2mesh is an end-to-end deep learning architecture that generates 3D triangular meshes from single-color images.
+The majority of previous works represent 3D shapes in volumes or point clouds, while the Pixel2Mesh network represents 3D shapes in meshes, which are essentially well graph suited for graph-based convolutional neural networks.
+Besides, this network has considerable potential to be applied in specific domains.
+Our group is committed to adapting pixel2mesh in the field of face generation and improving its performance through a series of optimizations.

 This is an implement of Pixel2Mesh for 3D Face Reconstruction.
 Our repository is based on the pytorch version of Pixel2Mesh in PyTorch of [this](https://github.com/noahcao/Pixel2Mesh).

 #Our Work

-- Some targeted structural improvements have been made for the use of 3d face datasets.
+- Focus on face reconstruction instead of  general object reconstruction.
-- Train the model on the AFLW2000-3D dataset.
+- Improve the baseline model.
-- Add some data preprocess method for 3d face dataset.
+- Ablation study within our model and compare related criteria with original P2M.

 ## Get Started

 ### Environment

 Current version only supports training and inference on GPU.
-It works well under dependencies as follows:
+It works well under dependencies as follows(must):

 - Ubuntu 16.04 / 18.04
 - Python 3.7